immersive-web/webxr-ar-module/explainer.md

 ## Inline sessions

-There are several scenarios where it's beneficial to render a scene whose view is controlled by device tracking within a 2D page.
-For example:

- - Using phone rotation to view panoramic content.
- - Taking advantage of 6DoF tracking on devices with no associated headset, like [ARCore](https://developers.google.com/ar/) or [ARKit](https://developer.apple.com/arkit/) enabled phones.
- - Making use of head-tracking features for devices like [zSpace](http://zspace.com/) systems.

-These scenarios can make use of inline sessions to render tracked content to the page.
-Using an inline session also enables content to use a single rendering path for both inline and immersive presentation modes.
+When authoring content to be viewed immersively, it may be beneficial to use an `inline` session to view the same content in a 2D browser window.
+Using an inline session enables content to use a single rendering path for both inline and immersive presentation modes.
 It also makes switching between inline content and immersive presentation of that content easier.

-The [`RelativeOrientationSensor`](https://w3c.github.io/orientation-sensor/#relativeorientationsensor) and [`AbsoluteOrientationSensor`](https://w3c.github.io/orientation-sensor/#absoluteorientationsensor) interfaces (see [Motion Sensors Explainer](https://w3c.github.io/motion-sensors/)) can be used to polyfill the first case.

-`XRWebGLLayer` created with an `inline` session will not allocate a new WebGL framebuffer but instead set the `framebuffer` attribute to `null`.
+A `XRWebGLLayer` created with an `inline` session will not allocate a new WebGL framebuffer but instead set the `framebuffer` attribute to `null`.
 That way when `framebuffer` is bound all WebGL commands will naturally execute against the WebGL context's default framebuffer and display on the page like any other WebGL content.
 When that layer is set as the `XRRenderState`'s `baseLayer` the inline session is able to render it's output to the page.

-Immersive and inline sessions may run their render loops at at different rates.
-During immersive sessions the UA runs the rendering loop at the XR device's native refresh rate.
-During inline sessions the UA runs the rendering loop at the refresh rate of page (aligned with `window.requestAnimationFrame`.)
-The method of computation of `XRView` projection and view matrices also differs between immersive and inline sessions, with inline sessions taking into account the output canvas dimensions and possibly the position of the users head in relation to the canvas if that can be determined.

-UAs may have different restrictions on inline sessions that don't apply to immersive sessions.
-For instance, the UA does not have to guarantee the availability of tracking data to inline sessions, and even when it does a different set of `XRReferenceSpace` types may be available to inline sessions versus immersive sessions.

 ```js
 function beginInlineXRSession() {